namandhakad712/WishOne/VERCEL_DEPLOYMENT.md

 - **Environment Variable Problems**:
   - Verify that all environment variables are correctly set in Vercel
   - Redeploy your application after changing environment variables
+  - Make sure there are no typos in your environment variable names

 - **CORS Issues**:
   - If you encounter CORS errors, check the allowed origins in your Supabase project settings

+- **Email Server Issues**:
+  - If the contact form isn't working, check your server logs
+  - Verify that the email credentials are correct
+  - Test the server locally before deploying

 ## Production Considerations